-With the correction presented above, we introduce an improved substitute for histograms which, unlike that presented in [2], converges to the histograms themselves.
+With the correction presented above, we introduce an improved substitute for histograms which, unlike that presented in [3], converges to the histograms themselves.
 Instead of computing isosurface area directly, we need to weigh the area contributions by the inverse gradient magnitude of the level set.
 We also propose an approximation for the gradient magnitude at a level set that is easy to compute.

 In Figure 4, we show the histogram of an analytic spherical distribution $f(\mathbf{x}) = |\mathbf{x}|^2$.
-Note that, unlike the one presented in [2], we are using squared distances from the origin, and that the gradient of this function is not constant across the volume.
+Note that, unlike the one presented in [3], we are using squared distances from the origin, and that the gradient of this function is not constant across the volume.
 The previous formulation does not converge to the histogram distribution, while our improved formulation does.
 The same approximations previously proposed, which use triangle count and active cell count as surrogates for isosurface area, also perform well when similarly corrected.

 Carr et al. show that it is possible to use much cheaper alternatives such as active edge and active cell counts as a very good replacement for the potentially expensive isosurface extraction.
 In our case, there is an added complication that arises from the gradient magnitude in the correction term.
-In particular, we would like to compute the correction without having to refer to the original spatial distribution of values in the volume.
-If that were possible, we could improve the efficiency of the computations in the same way that using active cell counts can be used as an approximation of triangle counts.
-One such candidate is the cell span: the difference between maximum and minimum value.
+In particular, we want to compute the correction without having to refer to the original spatial distribution of values in the volume.
+If that is possible, we can improve the efficiency of the computations in the same way that using active cell counts can be used as an approximation of triangle counts.
+We use the span: the difference between maximum and minimum value in the cell.
 The cell span is an admittedly crude approximation of the gradient magnitude.
-Assuming cell width of 1, and depending on the geometric configuration of the values on the cell corners, the cell span might be off to up to a factor of \sqrt{D} , since the maximum and minimum values might be across a main diagonal of the D-dimensional cell.
-For D = 3, the cell span will overestimate the gradient magnitude in a cubic cell by ≈ 1.28 on average, if we consider all value configurations of extremal values are as likely to occur as one another.
-However, the histogram is by definition normalized, and since that factor is constant across all isovalues, the factor is canceled out.
+For example, assume cell width of 1 and linear tensor interpolation.
+Depending on the geometric configuration of the values on the cell corners, the cell span might be off by up to a factor of \sqrt{D} , since the maximum and minimum values might occur across a main diagonal of the D-dimensional cell.
+For D = 3, the cell span will overestimate the gradient magnitude in a cubic cell by ≈ 1.28 on average, if we consider all value configurations of extremal values being as likely to occur as one another.
+However, the histogram is by definition normalized, and since that factor is constant across all isovalues, it cancels out.
 We have found this potentially crude approximation to be essentially indistinguishable from using more sophisticated approximations.
 Throughout the paper, we use this cell span approximation.

-In Figure 5, we show the new histogram substitutes for a set of volumes of different modalities.
+Figure 5 shows the new histogram substitutes for a set of different volumes.
 These plots show the same general behavior as Figure 4: the new formulation converges faster than histograms, and it does so to the histogram distribution, unlike the previous proposal.